TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 function retrievePlayer1Tag();
 ```

 In the bad example, three different names are used to refer to the player and the actions taken.
 Additionally, three different verbs are used to describe these actions.
-The second example maintains consistency in both variable naming and the verbs used.
+The good example maintains consistency in both variable naming and the verbs used.

 Variables should always begin with a noun or an adjective (that is, a noun phrase) and functions with a verb.